 The Australian Government wants overseas students to have a safe, enjoyable and rewarding study experience and has put in place laws which promote quality education and consumer protection for overseas students.
 These laws are known as the ESOS framework and they include the Education Services for Overseas Students (ESOS) Act 2000 and the National Code 2018.

-BLC is governed by the ESOS Framework and is committed to fulfil its obligations act.
-For full description of ESOS Framework refer the https://internationaleducation.gov.au/regulatoryinformation/pages/regulatoryinformation.aspx
+BLC is governed by the ESOS Framework and is committed to fulfil its obligations under the act.
+For full description of ESOS Framework refer to:

+https://internationaleducation.gov.au/regulatory-information/pages/regulatoryinformation.aspx